ibm-cloud-architecture/refarch-asset-analytics/asset-consumer-function/README.md

 ## Validating the consumeAssetEvent

 To validate the above function, you can send the asset data from the [Asset Event Producer](../asset-event-producer) and see if it is persisted in your Cassandra database.
+Be sure to have the following hostname mapped to the cluster proxy in your /etc/hosts:
+`gc-kafka-0.gc-kafka-hl-svc.greencompute.svc.cluster.local`

 Follow these steps to validate it.